Group Threat, Political Extremity, and Collective Dynamics in Online Discussions: Results

 \section{Results}

-Overall, we find a high level of inequality among commenters in terms of various centrality measures, reflected in a high positive skew of the distributions of in-degree and Page Rank indices for different commenters (Figures~\ref{fig:indegree_distributions} and \ref{fig:pagerank_distributions} in Appendix).
-All results have a high level of variability on several levels, across news websites, time periods, and different measures.
+Before describing the results, we should note that all results have a high level of variability on several levels, across news websites, time periods, and different measures of inequality.
 However, some clear trends emerge in the answers to both of our research questions.